GyroSwin: 5D Surrogates for Gyrokinetic Plasma Turbulence Simulations: Learning a saturation rule

 \section{Learning a saturation rule}

 We perform an additional ablation study where we discard the nonlinear term in \cref{gyrovlas}, e.g. train \ourmethod{} on linear simulations to predict nonlinear fluxes.
 This effectively mirrors a saturation in the Quasilinear setting, except that it does not rely on growth rates and reconstruction of the $k_y$ spectrum.
 Since linear simulations essentially converge to a fixed structure in the statistically steady state, we only use the last snapshot of a simulation and provide it as input to the model to predict the average nonlinear flux $\bar{Q}$.
-We call this ablation variant \ourmethodlinear and compare it to the Quasilinear saturation rule.
-Since this baseline is relatively cheap to train, we train it for both training sets, containing 48 and 241 simulations and report our results in \cref{saturation_rule}.
+We call this variant \ourmethodlinear{} and compare it to the Quasilinear saturation rule as well as the tabular regressors.
+Since this baseline is relatively cheap to train, we train it for three seeds and for both training sets, containing 48 and 241 simulations and report our results in \cref{saturation_rule}.

-Remarkably, we observe that the learned saturation rule consistently outperforms the quasilinear saturation rule.
-This is surprising because the QL baseline uses linear growth rates of modes and flux contributions per mode to infer the nonlinear flux transport, while \ourmethodlinear{} is entirely deprived of this information.
-Furthermore, since there is nonlinear term in these equations we can conclude that the learned saturation rule is capable of generalizing over linear mode structures to infer nonlinear fluxes.
-Finally, we observe a substantial improve in RMSE for both \textbf{ID} and \textbf{OOD} test cases when trained on the larger dataset comprising 241 simulations.
+Interestingly, we observe a consistent trend that machine learning based methods outperform the reduced numerical model.
+An interesting aspect of this result is that the quasilinear saturation rule leverages additonal data such as linear growth rates of modes and flux contributions per mode which are hidden to tabular regressors and the learned saturation rule.
+Furthermore, with increasing training data \ourmethodlinear{} outperforms tabular regressors GPR and MLP that map from operating parameters to nonlinear heat flux.
+Since \ourmethodlinear{} is only trained on the linear part of \cref{gyrovlas}, therefore we can conclude that it is capable of generalizing over linear mode structures to infer nonlinear fluxes.
+Finally, all methods experience improvements for larger training sets.
+For the QL model the improvement can be traced back to a larger scaling factor that is fitted on more simulations, whereas all other methods are machin-learning based, hence naturally improve with more available training data.